 - You can fall ill and need medical care

-- Your trip can be cancelled
+- Your trip could get cancelled

-To get travel insurance take a look at:
+To get travel insurance, look at:

 Step 9: Checklist: don’t forget to take care of these things

 Okay, this is the less interesting part.
 But if you are planning an international trip, you need to take care of these important things.
 So just get it over with!

 If you don’t have one, make sure you get one in time.